CORNETT’S SPIRIT OF THE SUWANNEE, INC.

 PARKING: You must park vehicles and golf carts in designated areas only.
 You may not park on any roadway or in camping space that you have not rented.
 You may only park in a designated disabled parking space if you display a valid disabled license plate or rearview mirror tag.
 The Park is a designated “TOW AWAY” zone, and if you park in a prohibited area, your vehicle may be towed at your expense. §715.07, Fla.
 Stat

 CAMPING AND RECREATIONAL VEHICLES.
 Hundreds of improved (water/electric) spaces are available, in addition to thousands of primitive (tent) camping.
 There is a special area set aside for Park members.
 Check out time is Noon.
 A maximum of 6 campers (including children) are allowed per space.
-Only one RV may be parked per campsite, along with one tent.
+Only one RV may be parked per campsite.
 No camping is allowed on the disc golf course.
 All vehicles must be parked on the campsite, and not on roads or other campsites.
 Water is not to be used for washing RV’s, cars or boats.
 Campsites must be kept clean, and trash and refuse regularly placed in trash containers.
 Please do not leave food out where animals and insects can get it.
 All RV’s that connect to the sewage system must use a “donut” to seal the sewer hose to the sewage system line.
 All sewer connections must be kept tightly capped when not in use.
 Paid RV campers may use the dump station.
 The dump station wash down water is not safe for drinking.
 Any spills of sewage must be reported immediately to the Park Office.
 Do not remove the backflow prevention devices from the potable water lines.
 Do not alter, even temporarily, any RV site electrical connections.

 All non-member reservations must be paid in advance at the time of the reservation.
 Although each reservation contains a site number, this does not guarantee use of any specific site: actual sites will be assigned upon arrival, and site selection is subject to Park’s sole discretion.
 Except during special events, we apply a cancellation and refund policy for paid, advance camping reservations.
 If cancelled more than 14 days prior to the first night’s stay, you will be entitled to a full refund less a $25.00 cancellation fee.
 If you cancel between 14 and 3 days prior to the first night’s stay, you will be entitled to a 50% refund.
 Failure to cancel at least 3 days prior to the first night’s stay will result in no refund.
 During special events, improved camping fees, trail fees and campsite fees are non-refundable.
 Guests purchasing a single-day event ticket are not allowed in any camping area.
 Members who have made reservations for any day that is included in a special event, must purchase tickets for the event no later than 30 days prior to the start of the event or the reservation is void.